-I’m starting out doing the talking head format because it’s less time consuming.
+I’m starting out doing the talking head format because it’s less time-consuming.
 For now, my vlog will feature my journey to learning Spanish and other typical informative subjects.
-My new Gracee Vlogs is like a Cebuano extension of Mindanao Advice.
-I hope it will work and it would be nice if you accompany me in my journey by subscribing to my videos in Youtube or liking my Facebook page for updates 🙂
+My new Biancanera Vlog is like a Cebuano extension of Mindanao Advice.
+I hope it will work and it would be nice if you accompany me on my journey by subscribing to my videos on Youtube

 Here is a little trailer for my channel: